 If you’re feeling fancier than Tosca Caffe, get thee across the street to regular Tosca and make sure you sit at the bar.
 The bolognese here is sub par to the one across the street at Tosca Caffe so get any other pasta and end the night with an espresso martini.

 Located on the water in Hingham Shipyard, the food here never misses.
+They also have a very large selection of barrel-aged cocktails.

 This downtown Hingham spot has a small bar scene with excellent Szechuan Pork Shrimp Dumplings topped with Pork Belly and a really good burger.